ships97/javascript-interview-questions/README.md

    invite.apply(employee2, ["Hello", "How are you?"]); // Hello Jimmy Baily, How are you?
    ```

-   **bind:** returns a new function, allowing you to pass any number of arguments
+   **bind:** returns a new function, allowing you to pass any number of arguments.
    The bind method creates a new function that has the same body as the original function but a different this value.
 It returns a new function that can be called      later with the desired this value and any other arguments.

    ```javascript